Genuine liberals should support liberal Muslims like Maajid Nawaz against the literalists who would murder people over cartoons.

 The idea that people can be completely sheltered from hurt feelings is not only an absurdity but an impossibility in a free society.
 Any genuine liberal should recognise this, and should throw their support behind liberal Muslims like Maajid Nawaz against a minority of literalists who threaten to murder people over cartoons.

 You can sign the petition supporting Maajid Nawaz here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.